 The proposer delivered a presentation relating to the ambiguity in the use of the defined term Settlement Document within areas of the code.
 This would affect documents being issued, payment timelines and knock on effects from ambiguity such as settlement reports.

 SEMO do not issue settlement reports for Market Operator charges and the legal drafting of the Mod removed references and updated errors.
-The proposer summarised that this modification would correct errors and ambiguity to further transparency.
+The proposer summarised that this modification would correct errors and ambiguity to further increase transparency.

 The RAs questioned why paragraph 7 referred to sets of 4 settlement statements.
 The proposer confirmed it was 4 sets of 2 reports and that was an important detail.

-Minor changes were proposed around the titles in the AP and whether a word should all be capitalised or not.
+Minor changes were proposed around the titles in the AP and whether a heading should all be capitalised or not.
 This is to be addressed in the FRR legal drafting.

 Decision